Jason Baitieri: Sydney Roosters / Newtown Jets

 In July 2015, Baitieri extended his contract with Catalans for a further two years.

 He played in the 2018 Challenge Cup Final victory over the Warrington Wolves at Wembley Stadium.

+Pia Donkeys

+On 11 Oct 2023 it was reported that he left Bradford Bulls at the end of the 2023 season and will be returning to France to play for Pia Donkeys ready for the Elite One Championship 2023–2024 season.

 International career

 Baitieri made his international debut for France in the 2010 European Cup.
 He also played in a friendly international against England in 2011, 2012 Autumn International Series and he captained his country for the first time in their 2014 European Cup campaign.

 After missing France's first match of the 2015 European Cup and test-match with England due to injury, Jason returned to captain France in their European Cup match against Wales.

 He was selected in France 9s squad for the 2019 Rugby League World Cup 9s.